 The majority of the Group's trading stores are leased under operating leases.
-The Group also has a number of non-property operating leases relating to vehicles and an item of equipment in the Distribution Centre.
+The Group also has a number of non-property operating leases relating to vehicles.

 Information about leases for which the Group is a lessee is presented below: